 However, there are several aggravating factors can increase the severity of penalties drunk driving suspects face.

-- High BAC – If your blood alcohol content (BAC) was at least .17 percent after a DUI arrest, you will face enhanced penalties, such as a mandatory minimum jail sentence of six days.
+If your blood alcohol content (BAC) was at least .17 percent after a DUI arrest, you will face enhanced penalties, such as a mandatory minimum jail sentence of six days.

-- Child in the car – Child endangerment occurs when there is a passenger who is under 18 years old in the vehicle at the time of the DUI arrest.
+Child endangerment occurs when there is a passenger who is under 18 years old in the vehicle at the time of the DUI arrest.
 Ohio courts can enhance a DUI sentence if child endangerment is a factor.

-- Driving with a suspended license – Many people continue to drive with a suspended license to commute to work, make important appointments, attend classes, and run household errands.
+Many people continue to drive with a suspended license to commute to work, make important appointments, attend classes, and run household errands.
 If you are arrested for a DUI while driving with a suspended or revoked driver’s license, you could either face enhanced DUI penalties or be charged separately for driving with a suspended license.

-- Vehicular assault – If you seriously injure another person while drunk driving in Ohio, you could be charged with aggravated vehicular assault, which is a third-degree felony that carries a prison sentence of up to five years, a maximum $10,000 fine, and license suspension for the rest of your life.
+If you seriously injure another person while drunk driving in Ohio, you could be charged with aggravated vehicular assault, which is a third-degree felony that carries a prison sentence of up to five years, a maximum $10,000 fine, and license suspension for the rest of your life.

-- Vehicular homicide – If you kill another person while drunk driving in Ohio, you could be charged with aggravated vehicular homicide, which is a second-degree felony, punishable by a prison sentence of up to eight years, fines of up to $15,000, and license suspension for life.
+If you kill another person while drunk driving in Ohio, you could be charged with aggravated vehicular homicide, which is a second-degree felony, punishable by a prison sentence of up to eight years, fines of up to $15,000, and license suspension for life.

 If you have been arrested for an aggravated DUI in Cleveland, contact Patituce & Associates at (440) 709-8088 today and schedule a free case review.